willymcallister/willymcallister.github.io/_articles/superposition.md

 $v = v_{Vs} + v_{Is}$

-\\[\tag{superposition solution}v = \dfrac{\text{R2}}{\text R1 + \text R2}\,\text{Vs} + \dfrac{\text R1\cdot\text R2}{\text R1+\text R2}\,\text{Is}\\]
+$v = \dfrac{\text{R2}}{\text R1 + \text R2}\,\text{Vs} + \dfrac{\text R1\cdot\text R2}{\text R1+\text R2}\,\text{Is}\qquad$ (superposition solution)

 As predicted, we get the same result as the conventional solution shown above.
 With superposition, there is no approximation involved.
 The solutions are exactly the same.
 The key thing to notice is that the two simpler circuits took less work to analyze.

 ## Closing thoughts

-If you have a circuit made from linear elements, you get to use the principle of superposition.
-This means the original complicated circuit is really made of simpler circuits that happen to be sitting on top of each other.
-It seems like magic, but this means superimposed circuits don't affect each other or intertwine at all.
-Every simple circuit is blissfully unaware of the others until you do the final addition.
+If you have a circuit made from linear elements, it's a chance to use the principle of superposition.
+The original complicated circuit is really made of simpler circuits that happen to be sitting on top of each other.
+It seems like magic, but this means superimposed sub-circuits don't affect each other or intertwine at all.
+Every sub-circuit is blissfully unaware of the others until you do the final addition.

 This is a marvelous property of *linear* circuits, and it is one of the reasons we love linearity so much.
 Circuits that are not linear (*non-linear* circuits) don't have this property, and superposition cannot be applied.
-(But don't worry, we love non-linear circuits, too, just in a different way.)
+(We love non-linear circuits, too, just in a different way.)

 ## Summary
 {:.no_toc}